 And honestly, this recipe is more of an easy hack to spruce up your regular ole biscuits!

 When it comes to our parties, it’s usually a family affair.
 If someone offers to help with something, we always take them up on it!

 To accompany the biscuits, we made bacon wrapped dates, chicken and donut skewers, a mocktail fruit punch bowl, and fresh fruit with coconut cool whip for something sweet.

 My brother made the maple bacon and pork sausage, and my mother in law made her famous egg casserole to round it all out!

 Then everyone chips in when it comes to cleaning up.
 I’m also a big fan of using my cute dishware for serving buffet style and then disposable plates, napkins, and flatware for easy cleanup of everything else.

-- 1 package Boursin Garlic & Fine Herb cheese
+- 5.2 oz Boursin Garlic & Fine Herb Cheese or any spreadable garlic herb cheese

 - Whether you're prepping your own homemade biscuit recipe or using an already prepared version to bake at home, place the chilled dough onto cookie sheets.